mithrandie/csvq/docs/_posts/2006-01-02-datetime-functions.md

 _return_
 : [integer]({{ '/reference/value.html#integer' | relative_url }})

-Return month number of the _datetime_ as integer.
+Returns the month number of _datetime_ as an integer.

 ### DAY
 {: #day}